 The Company is committed to creating and maintaining a culture of workplace diversity.
 Management of the Company will promote a work environment that values and utilizes the contributions of women and men, equally, with a variety of backgrounds, experiences and perspectives.
-The Sustainability Committee is responsible overseeing employee diversity and engagement.
-The Sustainability Committee receives regular reports from management on management composition and inclusion and diversity initiatives.
-The Board will monitor the Company's performance in meeting the standards outlined in a diversity policy that is intended to be adopted in the future, which will include an annual review of any diversity initiatives established by management and the Board and the progress in achieving them.
-The Board will monitor the effectiveness of such diversity policy through ongoing discussions with management and review of diversity within the Company at both the Board and employee level.
+The Sustainability Committee is responsible for overseeing employee diversity and engagement.
+The Sustainability Committee receives regular reports from management on composition and inclusion and diversity initiatives.
+The Corporate Governance and Nominating Committee is responsible for annually reviewing and assessing the size, composition and operation of the Board.
+The Board has adopted a Board Diversity Policy which formally sets out the commitment of the Company to maintain a Board comprised of talented and dedicated directors with a diverse mix of experience, skills and backgrounds reflecting the strategic needs and diversity of the Corporation and its stakeholders.
+The Board Diversity Policy includes a target to maintain a Board composition in which at least 30% of the directors are women.
+The Corporate Governance and Nominating Committee will monitor the effectiveness of the Board Diversity Policy at least annually and through ongoing discussions with management and review of diversity within the Company at both the Board and employee level.

 As at the date of this Circular, there are three female Directors on the Board (37.5%) and there is one female executive officer (20%).
-The Company has not adopted formal targets regarding the number of women to be elected to the Board or to be appointed to executive officer positions and the Company does not have written policies regarding the identification and nomination of female Director candidates for election to the Board.

-The Corporate Governance and Nominating Committee is focused on finding the most qualified individuals available with skills and experience that will complement the Board and assist it in providing strong stewardship for the Company, with gender being only one of many factors taken into consideration when evaluating individuals as potential Directors.
 The Company is similarly focused on seeking the most qualified individuals with skills and experience that will be of greatest benefit to the Company, with gender being only one of many factors taken into consideration when evaluating individuals for senior management positions.
 This approach is believed to be in the best interests of the Company and its stakeholders.